okcoders/2019-html-css-bootstrap/00-preparation/mac-setup.md

 <h2>Install Dev Tools</h2>

-In your terminal run this command (hold down command then press space, type in terminal, then hit enter, a white or black screen should appear, where you want to paste the line below, then press enter)
+Open your terminal.
+To do this, hold down command then press space, and a search bar should appear.
+In the search bar, type "terminal", then hit enter, and a white or black screen should appear.
+This is your terminal!
+In the terminal, paste the line below, then press enter)

 ```
 xcode-select --install